Palm oil: Refining

+RBD PO is also known as white palm oil.
+It can be further fractionated using the different melting points of its components.
+The part with a higher melting point, which crystalizes out as a solid earlier, is called palm stearin.
+It consists of mostly saturated fats.
+The remaining liquid part is called palm olein.
+It is also possible to fractionate at a different point of processing, even with crude palm oil.

+RBD PO, or "palm shortening", is extensively used in food manufacture.
+It is valued for its low polyunsaturated fat content, which offers high stability against rancidity and allows it to replace hydrogenated fats in a variety of baked and fried products.

 Uses

 In food

 The highly saturated nature of palm oil renders it solid at room temperature in temperate regions, making it a cheap substitute for butter or hydrogenated vegetable oils in uses where solid fat is desirable, such as the making of pastry dough and baked goods.
 Palm oil is used in West African cuisine such as egusi soup and okra soup.
-The health concerns related to trans fats in hydrogenated vegetable oils may have contributed to the increasing use of palm oil in the food industry.
 Palm oil is sometimes used as a minor ingredient in calf milk replacer.

 Non-food consumer products

 Palm oil is pervasively used in personal care and cleaning products, and it provides the foaming agent in nearly every soap, shampoo, or detergent.
 Around 70% of personal care products including soap, shampoo, makeup, and lotion, contain ingredients derived from palm oil.
-However, there are more than 200 different names for these palm oil ingredients and only 10% of them include the word “palm".
+However, there are more than 200 different names for these palm oil ingredients and only 10% of them include the word "palm".